-Here’s what to anticipate when you’re getting a new air conditioner.
+Here’s what to prepare for when you’re installing a new air conditioner.

-Knowing when to repair or replace your air conditioner may be hard.
-Here’s what our professionals recommend.
+Knowing when to repair or replace your air conditioner might be tricky.
+Here’s what our pros advise.

 Replace